What we give

 You can find notes from our sessions and details of how to join us in the GitHub repo: https://github.com/Blackmill/book-club/

 We state in our values that we share our profits with charities we believe in.
 In FY18, we contributed 1% of our profits to Kids Under Cover.
 In FY19, we contributed 5% of our profits to the White Ribbon Campaign.
-This financial year we intend to donate a percentage of revenue on a quarterly basis.
+In FY20, we distributed 1% of our revenue amongst several organisations.
+This financial year we are committing 1% of last year's revenue to be distributed on a quarterly basis.

 Financial Year 2019